-The Memorial Fund runs a Burma Star scholarship programme.
-The Burma Star Scholars study at UCL in fields related to the Burma Campaign.
+The Memorial Fund runs a Burma Star Academic and Military Awards programme.
+The Burma Star award recipients study in fields related to the Burma Campaign.
 Our plan is to draw scholars from around the world who, like the 14th Army, are excited by the thought that the world can be a better place.

 About the Burma Star Medal

 The Burma Star and the Pacific Star with Burma Clasp were alternative awards given during the Far Eastern campaign.
 Personnel who by their service qualified for both stars were awarded only the Campaign star for which they first qualified; they were however, given a clasp to show their entitlement to the second award.